Turning technical security concepts into visual narratives

-One of the more challenging projects I tackled with F5 Labs was recreating and enhancing a simple graphic that they had been using for a decade to describe the various tiers of web security that they monitored.
-This graphic was the centerpiece for the 2018 edition of the Application Security Report.
+One of the more challenging projects I tackled with F5 Labs was recreating and enhancing a graphic they had used for a decade to describe the various tiers of web security they monitored.
+This graphic served as the centerpiece for the 2018 Application Protection Report — their premier annual publication, which provides F5 clients with a deep dive into current web security trends and the solutions that keep F5 at the forefront of security research and threat analysis.

 Audience